Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 The `serviceProxy.addProxiedServices` method accepts service descriptors which should have two properties: `host` and `port`.

-When `serviceProxy.createProxy` is called, it register the proxy as a `Connect` middle and assign the route `/services/:name/*` to every registered service.
+When `serviceProxy.createProxy` is called, it registers the proxy as a `Connect` middle and assigns the route `/services/:name/*` to every registered service.

 ## Consuming proxied services from Frontend